siyanhu/25Fall_ISDN3000C/Lab04/tutorial.md

 ---

-## Assignment - Building a Simple IoT Gateway
+## Group Assignment - Building a Simple IoT Gateway

 You will build a simple but functional IoT Gateway that collects system information from the RDK-X5 and reports it to an application running on your laptop.
 A monitoring system is created for remote IoT device RDK-X5.
 A central station (your laptop) needs to automatically collect key metrics from remote device every minute to ensure they are running correctly.
 Your RDK-X5 is the "IoT device" that runs a server to provide this data upon request.